Hiwonder-docs/Jetson-Orin-Nano/source/docs/4_Basic_Programming_Course.md

 Take code below for example.
 The variable `b` points to the int object `2`.
 When passed to the `unchange_int()` function, the variable `b` is copied by value, that is, the variable `a` and the variable `b` both point to the same int object `2` .

 However, when execute `a = 10`, variable `a` points to newly generated int object `10`.
-Therefore, the external variable doesn’t change, and the printed value is `2`.
+Therefore, the external variable doesn't change, and the printed value is `2`.

 ```py
 def unchange_int(a):